The 55 worst things Trump did during his presidency

 55. Incited a violent attack on the Capitol building that left five people dead

-The mob smashed through windows and doors and managed to make their way in the chamber as well as elected officials offices, all while Senators and others were locked away for their own personal safety.
+The mob smashed through windows and doors and managed to make their way into the chamber as well as elected officials' offices, all while Senators and others were locked away for their own personal safety.

 The riot led to the deaths of five people including one police officer and came just hours after Trump had held a 'Save America March' outside of the White House where he had encouraged the crowd to march down Pennsylvania Avenue and make their presence known.
 Trump failed to immediately act to stop the riot and eventually tried to distance himself from any blame.
 The aftermath saw members of Congress call for Trump to be immediately impeached, whereas on social media, Trump's Twitter account was permanently suspended and he was locked out of many other platforms to prevent any further incitements of violence.
 For all of the scandals that has dogged Trump's presidency the image of his rabid supporters draping Trump flags over the steps of the Capitol, intimidating the press and overall posing a threat to democracy will be the enduring legacy of his presidency.
 The hearings opening up information of that day are only just starting